Purpose of the publication

 - Compulsory social security contributions paid to general government are treated as taxes (heading 2000)

-Much greater detail on the tax concept, the classification of taxes and the accrual basis of reporting is set out in the OECD Interpretative Guide.
+Much greater detail on the tax concept, the comparisions between the OECD and other international tax classifications, and the accrual basis of reporting is set out in the OECD Interpretative Guide.

 The impact of GDP revisions on reported tax levels

 The tax ratios shown in this Report express aggregate tax revenues as a percentage of GDP.
 It is important to recognise that the value of this ratio depends on its denominator (GDP) as well as its numerator (tax revenue), and that the denominator is subject to historical revision.

 - For the numerator, the OECD Secretariat uses revenue figures that are submitted annually by correspondents from national Ministries of Finance, Tax Administrations or National Statistics Offices.
 Although provisional figures for most countries become available with a lag of about six months, finalised data become available with a lag of around one and a half years.
 Final revenue data for 2013 were received during the period May-August 2015.